ethereum/go-ethereum/docs/_doc/Private-network.md

 title: Private network
 ---

-An Ethereum network is a private network if the nodes are not connected to the main network nodes.
-In this context private only means reserved or isolated, rather than protected or secure.
+An Ethereum network is private if the nodes are not connected to a main network.
+In this context private means reserved or isolated, rather than protected or secure.

 ## Choosing A Network ID

-Since connections between nodes are valid only if peers have identical protocol version and network ID, you can effectively isolate your network by setting either of these to a non default value.
+Since connections between nodes are valid only if peers have identical protocol versions and network IDs, you can effectively isolate your network by setting either of these to a non default value.
 We recommend using the `--networkid` command line option for this.
-Its argument is an integer, the main network has id 1 (the default).
-So if you supply your own custom network ID which is different than the main network your nodes will not connect to other nodes and form a private network.
+Its argument is an integer, the main network has **id 1** (the default).
+If you supply your own custom network ID which is different from the main network your nodes will not connect to other nodes and form a private network.

 ## Creating The Genesis Block

 Every blockchain starts with the genesis block.
-When you run geth with default settings for the first time, the main net genesis block is committed to the database.
-For a private network, you usually want a different genesis block.
+When you run geth with default settings for the first time, it commits the main network genesis block to the database.
+For a private network, you usually want to use a different genesis block.

-Here's an example of a custom genesis.json file.
+Here's an example of a custom _genesis.json_ file.
 The `config` section ensures that certain protocol upgrades are immediately available.
 The `alloc` section pre-funds accounts.

 ```json